Filialleiden » Filial affliction brewing at 0650 hours

 “Well, it’s my mom, alright?
 Of course I’m gonna ring her up and tell her I’m coming home.”
 Gilbert shrugged.
 “She’s old.
 Don’t want to give her a heart attack.
 Told her to keep it on the down-low, but I forgot how much of a chatterbox she is...”

 “I gotcha.
 I ain’t pointin’ fingers.”
-Werner walked around the room, inspecting the bed, the desk, and then the shelves along the walls.
+Werner walked around the room, inspecting the bed, the desk and its chair, and then the shelves along the walls.
 “I like a man who’s dedicated ta his family.
 Hate a man who ain’t.”

 “Hm, I like the sound of Werner stroking my ego.
 Only if it was actually him, and only if you were sincere.”
 Using the chair to rest his feet, Gilbert sat up on the desk.
 “Well, whatever.”